 The Pratt Fellowship is awarded to a limited number of exceptional applicants admitted to the Computer Science and Applications graduate program.
 The fellowship guarantees recipients multiple years of support and may include summer support for research as well.
 The Pratt Fellowship is open to any student regardless of citizenship status.

-In addition, computer science applicants are eligible to compete for university and college-level fellowships, including the Cunningham Doctoral Assistanships, Dean's Diversity Assistantships, and PhD 2010 Fellowships.
+In addition, computer science applicants are eligible to compete for university and college-level fellowships, including the Cunningham Doctoral Assistanships, Dean's Diversity Assistantships, and other doctorate-level fellowships.
 These fellowships typically include multiple-year support guarantees, summer research support, and possibly travel or discretionary funds.
 Some are only available to U.S. citizens and permanent residents.

 The recipients of the Pratt Fellowships for the 2020-2021 academic year are:

 - Xianho Jin